TristanRhodes/tristanrhodes.github.io/_posts/2022-01-07-expression-parsing.markdown

 #### End

 A parser that determines if the result is the end of the Token array.
-And a parser to validate that we are at the end of our token arrays.
-This prevents a match that has trailing tokens that are not covered by the complete parsing expression.
+This prevents a match from being successful when there are unconsumed tokens from the complete parsing expression.

 ```csharp
 public static IParser<DayTime> ExplicitDayTimeParser =
     DayTimeParser.End();
 ```

-All of these lovely Parser implementations are available [here](https://github.com/TristanRhodes/TextProcessing/blob/master/TextProcessing/OO/Parsers/Parsers.cs), with the configurations for the origional sentence structures [here](https://github.com/TristanRhodes/TextProcessing/blob/master/TextProcessing/OO/Parsers/ExpressionParsers.cs).
+All of these lovely Parser implementations are available [here](https://github.com/TristanRhodes/TextProcessing/blob/master/TextProcessing/OO/Parsers/Parsers.cs), with the configurations for the original sentence structures [here](https://github.com/TristanRhodes/TextProcessing/blob/master/TextProcessing/OO/Parsers/ExpressionParsers.cs).
 There might even be some tests in there somewhere.

 ### Turtles